The official blog of the Lung Institute.

 Some people are initially able to manage their COPD symptoms with inhalers and other treatments, but as the condition progresses, it can significantly diminish both lung function and quality of life.
-At the Lung Institute, we offer stem cell therapy, which is unique in that it has the potential to actually slow the progression of COPD.
-Our stem cell therapies are provided on an outpatient basis, allowing our patients to return to the comfort of their own homes shortly after treatment.
+At the Lung Institute, we offer cellular therapy, which is unique in that it has the potential to actually slow the progression of COPD.
+Our cellular therapies are provided on an outpatient basis, allowing our patients to return to the comfort of their own homes shortly after treatment.

-To find out if stem cell therapy is right for you, contact the Lung Institute at (800) 729-3065 to schedule a free consultation.
+To find out if cellular therapy is right for you, contact the Lung Institute at (800) 729-3065 to schedule a free consultation.